Deaod/VoteSys/README.md

 By default no entries for this variable exists.

-#### bChangeGameNameForPresets
+#### GameNameMode

-If true, changes the `GameName` property of the gamemode to the full preset name.
+Controls how the GameName property of game modes is changed by VoteSys.
+Valid values are:
+* `GNM_DoNotModify` - VoteSys will not modify GameName
+* `GNM_PresetName` - VoteSys will write the name of the current preset into GameName
+* `GNM_CategoryAndPresetName` - VoteSys will write the full preset name into GameName

-Defaults to false.
+Defaults to `GNM_DoNotModify`.

 #### bAlwaysUseDefaultMap